aws/aws-iot-device-sdk-swift/Documentation/FAQ.md

     * Key files
         * You should have generated/downloaded private and public keys that will be used to verify that communications are coming from you
         * When using samples you only need the private key and it will look like this: `--key abcde12345-private.pem.key`

+### Permission Denied on s2n
+s2n is a Unix-specific library, and if you encounter a "Permission Denied" error, it is most likely because you are attempting to use it on an unsupported platform.
+The AWS IoT Device SDK for Swift supports the following platforms: macOS, iOS, tvOS, and Linux.

 ### I still have more questions about this sdk?